 - 200-level: Visualization of Politics in TV Fiction

 100-level: Introduction to Film, Theatre, & Media

-In Introduction to Film, Theatre, and Media Studies, basic concepts, theories, and analytical tools are introduced, discussed, and applied.
-The first part of the course introduces students to an essential glossary of cinema and the historical development of film as a cultural product.
-The second section of the course focuses on dramaturgical principles and the wider functions of media in society.
-The course ends with either an academic essay or applied project on a subject carefully chosen by the student.
-The goal of the course is thus to prepare students for continued study in the field.
+In this course, basic concepts, theories, and analytical tools are introduced, discussed, and applied.
+Students are introduced to a glossary of cinema and examine film as a cultural product.
+The course covers dramaturgical principles and the functions of media in society.
+Students can choose to write an essay or do an applied project.
+The course thus prepares students for continued study in the field.

 History at UCR explores topics from World History and Social History to Histories of Gender or Tourism.
 Class discussions, lectures, and research trips to regional heritage institutions or places such as the International Institute for Social History in Amsterdam or the Red Star Line Museum in Antwerp educate and inspire.
 Sources studied cover the lives of both ‘ordinary’ and ‘famous’ people in the Netherlands and across the globe.
 Historical knowledge grants entry into Dutch or international graduate programs in History or International Relations, to Peace, Media and Gender Studies.
 Former students are employed in government, non-profit and private sectors.

 - 100-level: Introduction to History

 - 100-level: Introduction to Gender Studies